rikbosch/PowerUp/Readme.markdown

 # Status

 PowerUp is already been used internally by Affinity ID to release projects through to Live.
-This includes file deployment, website creation with SSL, and Umbraco Courier.
+This includes file deployment, website creation (with SSL), and Umbraco Courier.

+PowerUp is still under active development.
+The core framework will soon be extended to handle:

+- Deploying to more than one destination server, possibly through capistrano/pseabee syntax
+- MSBuild as an alternative to Nant for building packages
+- Powershell remoting as an alternative to psexec
+- Git/svn pulls of packages for unattended deployments

+In addition to the core framework, deployment modules are being created all the time.
+Coming up are:

+- Database admin, such as backing up/restoring and migrations
+- Administration of scheduled tasks, windows services

 # QuickStart